linhndo3939-code/Buckeye-Marketplace/README.md

 * **Navigation Bar:** The top header containing the logo, Search Bar, and User Profile link.
 * **Sidebar Filter:** The section containing all category and price range Molecules.

+## How to Run React App and .NET API Locally
+* Backend: cd backend, then dotnet run (Listens on port 5000).
+* Frontend: cd client, npm install, then npm run dev (Runs on port 5174).
 ## Milestone 3 Screenshots

 ### Product List View